escottalexander/simpleTones.js/README.md

 playTone("A#6", "triangle");
 playTone("E", "sawtooth");
 ```
+Play around with them and see which one you like best for your project.

 When you don't specify which one to use it will default to "sine".

 ### Duration